maxin-cn/Cinemo/README.md

 ## Other Applications

-You can also utilize Cinemo to other applications, such as motion transfer and video editing:
+You can also utilize Cinemo for other applications, such as motion transfer and video editing:

 ```bash
 bash pipelines/video_editing.sh